 Reheating soup is simple; the main concern lies in getting it to just the right temperature to satisfy both food safety concerns and your taste buds.

 Reheating Food Guidelines: Stovetop

 Step 1: Choose Your Stovetop Pot

 Pour the soup into a pot large enough to prevent any boiling liquid from boiling over its sides.
 If the soup fills the pot, use a larger pot.

 Add extra water, especially if the soup contains pasta or rice, as these will have soaked up a lot of the extra soup liquid during storage in the refrigerator.
-Good Housekeeping magazine recommends adding between 1/4 and 1/2 cup water.
+PennState Extension recommends adding 1.5 cups of water for every 1 quart of soup.